AmyRayDroui/AmyRayDroui/README.md

 # Hi there 👋 I am Amy Ray(She/Her) and I love problem solving and learning

 ## 💻 About me:
- - I am a junior fullstack web developer from Ramat Gan Israel
+ - I am a junior fullstack web developer from Haifa Israel
  - I studdied programming at Magshimim elite program
  - I studdied web development at Practicum100
  - I love math, problem solving, and challanges
- - Currently I work as a Integration Analyist and fullstack web developer at Vayyar Imaging
  - In my free time I like to solve problems in Codeware and  learn new technologies

 ## :hammer_and_wrench: Languages and Tools: